Demystifying Fuel Options For Industrial Generators

 • Standby generators – a standby generator is a stationary electricity source designed to provide power to residential or commercial buildings for up to several days depending on its size, fuel source, and brand.
 Unlike emergency short-term generators, standby generators are made specifically for use in longer-span emergencies and are permanently installed.
 Standby generators come in various sizes and types.
 Each one has a different run time based on these two factors.

 The type of fuel you use to run your generator also affects its run time.
 A generator can continue running as long as it has fuel to do so.
 However, it may be more difficult to replenish your fuel supply during a natural disaster or other emergencies.
-Most generators run on the following two fuel sources:
+Most generators in the Houston and Texas Bay area rely on diesel fuel because it is dependable and widely available.

 What To Know Before You Purchase A Generator

-Whether you are considering an industrial diesel generator or a natural gas/diesel generator, the initial cost can be daunting.
-Not only is the price tag high; but you also have to consider routine maintenance costs to ensure you keep your investment in top operating condition.
+When evaluating an industrial diesel generator, the initial cost can be daunting.
+Not only is the price tag high, but you also have to consider routine maintenance costs to ensure you keep your investment in top operating condition.
 If you are suffering from sticker shock, one option is to consider diesel generator rentals.

 You can rent a generator for a pre-determined amount of time, for a specific job, or even in an emergency.
 If you need to keep your operations going during an unplanned outage, many companies offer emergency diesel generator rentals.
 These generators are ready to deploy at a moment’s notice when disaster strikes.
 Renting a generator, whether for a planned job or during an emergency, can be a good, temporary solution to hold your business over until you are ready to talk to a reputable retailer about purchasing one.